-The Bosque Museum is dedicated to protect and preserve Bosque County's historic and prehistoric resources for the use, education, enjoyment and economic benefit of present and future Bosque Citizens.
+The Bosque Museum is dedicated to protect and preserve Bosque County's historic and prehistoric resources for the use, education, enjoyment, and economic benefit of present and the public it serves.

 The museum's current collection grew out of the early collection of Jacob Olson, an early immigrant to Bosque County.
 Mr. Olson collected the important artifacts of that time and saved them for his own enjoyment.
 In 1924 he gave his collection to Clifton Lutheran College with the proviso they be housed in a fireproof building and should never leave Bosque County.
 When the college merged with Texas Lutheran College in 1953, a new home had to be found for the collection.